Alexsis Rodgers

 At the heart of her work is a passion for amplifying voices that matter—especially within the nonprofit and social good sectors.
 Whether helping organizations scale their digital storytelling or guiding them through the evolving creator economy, Ellie brings a unique blend of creativity, data-driven insight, and purpose-led strategy.

-At the 2025 Commference in St. Louis, Ellie is excited to connect with nonprofits and impact organizations looking to elevate their message in partnership with creators and engage the next generation of changemakers.
+At the 2026 Commference in Pittsburgh, Ellie is excited to connect with nonprofits and impact organizations looking to elevate their message in partnership with creators and engage the next generation of changemakers.

 She/Her